waseemingly/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 #### Add project : `add-project`

-> Adds a new project to the address book.
+> Adds a new project and its relevant deadlines to the address book, with the entered details.

+**Format:**
-Format: `add-project n/NAME dr/DESCRIPTION [dl/DEADLINE_DATE,DEADLINE_DESCRIPTION,PRIORITY,IS_DONE]...`
+`add-project n/NAME dr/DESCRIPTION [dl/DEADLINE_DATE,DEADLINE_DESCRIPTION,PRIORITY,IS_DONE]...`

-* Adds the project with the given details to the address book.
-* Not specifying any deadline will add the project without assigning deadlines to it.
+**Constraints:**
-* `NAME` cannot be the same as another existing project's name in the address book.
+1. `NAME` cannot be the same as another existing project's name in the address book.
 Checks are case-insensitive.

+**Optional Fields:**
+1. `DEADLINE` - if prefix dl/ is missing in the command, the added project will not have any deadlines assigned to it.

+**Example of usage:**
-Example of usage: `add-project n/JuiceApp dr/App to allow for different juices to be ordered dl/19-12-2023,Design backend,HIGH,0 dl/25-12-2023,Design frontend,MEDIUM,0`
+`add-project n/JuiceApp dr/App to allow for different juices to be ordered dl/19-12-2023,Design backend,HIGH,0 dl/25-12-2023,Design frontend,MEDIUM,0`

-* Adds a new project `JuiceApp` with the respective details.
+Upon executing the above command, a new project, `JuiceApp`, is added with the respective details.
+Moreover, deadlines with description `Design backend` and `Design frontend` are created and assigned to the newly added project.

 When command succeeds, CLI shows: